tholman/tholman-blog/_posts/2017-02-01-ok-get-this.md

 type: serious
 ---

+**EDIT:** Sadly, Bumpers.fm shut down, and I ended the project with that.
+Was fun though!

 *Things you probably didn't know about, in 5 minutes or less!*

 I recently "bumped" into [bumpers.fm](http://bumpers.fm), a cool little app for recording small audio casts.
 I figured why not, and so "[OK, Get This](http://bumpers.fm/ok)" was born.